 I am an active member of the Syracuse Developer community and go to events such as Open Hack and the Syracue JS meetup.
 It's a place that I've found local dev opportunities and a place to help out / get answers in the tech community.
 You can find out more at Syracuse.io.

 Finally, I've found a haven in the Twitch Dev community of individuals livestreaming and learning with others.
-I enjoy partaking in discussions with streamers and community members in the chatroom and getting involved with projects they're building and putting up on GitHub.
-You may often see me in the chats of Suz Hinton, Brian Clark, Jeff Fritz, and plenty of others.
+I am a part of the LiveCoders team and stream weekly working on various projects live.
+I partake in discussions with other streamers and community members in the stream chatrooms and getting involved with projects they're building and putting up on GitHub.
+You can learn more about my stream on the Stream Page.

 Currently Tinkering With